 In Melbourne, it's very sunny this time of the year.
 In the summer, Darwin often gets less sunshine than Melbourne.
 Darwin gets 173 hours of sunny skies this time of year, while Melbourne receives 271 hours of full sun.

 It rains a lot this time of the year in Darwin.
 Darwin usually gets more rain in January than Melbourne.
 Darwin gets 437 mm (17.2 in) of rain, while Melbourne receives 45 mm (1.8 in) of rain this time of the year.

 In the autumn, Darwin is much warmer than Melbourne.
-Typically, the autumn temperatures in Darwin in April are around 29°C (84°F), and Melbourne is about 15°C (60°F).
+Typically, the autumn temperatures in Darwin in April average around 29°C (84°F), and Melbourne averages at about 15°C (60°F).